vikingJason/5eVaultMain/content/1. Adventures/Curse of Strahd/Tome of Strahd.md

 ## DC 25 - Armour

-**Fifth Moon, 546 BC:** *I have succeeded in granting my old battle armor the same form of sentience Azalin bestowed upon his own.
+==**Fifth Moon, 546 BC:** *I have succeeded in granting my old battle armor the same form of sentience Azalin bestowed upon his own.
 I have empowered it with my will and the might of storms and instructed it to defend the castle.
-In great need I may summon it to myself and don it with a single word.*
+In great need I may summon it to myself and don it with a single word.*==

 ## DC 35 - untitled

-This page was encoded, ciphered and befuddled by more magical and mathematical means than any other entry in the book.
-Deciphered and revealed, it contains only a single word.
+==This page was encoded, ciphered and befuddled by more magical and mathematical means than any other entry in the book.
+Deciphered and revealed, it contains only a single word.==

-*cosmological.*
+==*cosmological.*==

 > ❗
 This entry refers to the password for the *Daern’s Instant Fortress* in Strahd's Treasury at K41.